101 Cooking For Two

 parchment paper in a baking dish

-• When the fudge combines easily, mix in ¾ to 1 cup of chopped walnuts if you wish.
+• It is done when it is all mixed together.
+Mix in ยพ to 1 cup of chopped walnuts if you wish.

 pouring nuts into crock pot with melted fudge

-• Pour into the prepared pan and smooth.
+• Pour the fudge mixture into the prepared pan and smooth.
 You may add other toppings at this time.

 pouring fudge into pan to cool